EduNLP/textbook-analysis/README.md

 python count_mentions.py --input_dir data/coref_resolved_txts --output_dir results/ --people_terms wordlists/people_terms.csv
 ```

-We include a `people_terms` file in `people_terms.csv`, but you can replace it with your own file.
+We include a `people_terms.csv` file in `wordlists`, but you can replace it with your own file.
 The format of this file should be the following: it should have 3 columns separated by a comma, the first including a word / phrase referring to people (lowercase), the second should be the demographic group that the word / phrase belongs to, and the third is the type of demographic.
 If a word belongs to multiple demographic groups, then add that as a separate line.
 For example:

 > maid,woman,gender